 Portability of Phones

 With PSTN phone systems, one phone number is permanently wired to one physical phone.
-If you want to use the same number somewhere else, then some physical rewiring has to take place at the phone company’s office, generally at some point in the future that’s rather inconvenient to you.
+If you want to use the same number somewhere else, then some physical rewiring has to take place at the phone company’s office, generally, at some point in the future, that’s rather inconvenient for you.

 On the other hand, VoIP offers phone mobility, which means that any device can use any number anywhere, so long as it has a connection to the Internet.
 Lots of people today bring their phones with them while traveling.
 They’ve punched a few buttons on their desk phones to forward their calls beforehand, thus letting a caller reach them using the same number they always would.